Every so often, you hear a quote that changes your whole perspective.

 Research on social environments

-There’s an old saying—Tell me who your friends are, and I’ll tell you who you are.
+There’s an old saying—show me your friends and I’ll show you your future.

 In a massive Harvard study, The Equality of Opportunity Project, they showed that whether you will improve your economic situation is highly predicted by the county you live in.